 Historic U.S. 66 / Former U.S. 85

 The post-1937 route of U.S. 66 simply entails Central Avenue through Albuquerque and various frontage road segments parallel to Interstate 40.
 Central Avenue was also previously a part of Business Loop I-40, but that designation too was decommissioned.
-New Mexico 333 follows old U.S. 66 east from Albuquerque to Camuel and Tijeras.
+NM 333 follows old U.S. 66 east from Albuquerque to Camuel and Tijeras.